alexbelgium/hassio-addons/addons_updater/README.md

 No webUI.
 Set everything through configuration.

 ```
+addon:
   - slug: the slug name from your repo
     beta: true/false ; should it look only for releases or prereleases ok
     repository: 'name/repo' coming from github
     upstream: name/repo, example is 'linuxserver/docker-emby'
-  - gituser: your github username
+gituser: your github username
-  - gituser: your github email
+gituser: your github email
-  - gitpass: add your github password here, or a specific key if you have two factor identification enabled
+gitpass: add your github password here, or a specific key if you have two factor identification enabled
-  - frequency: placeholder for automatic update.
+frequency: placeholder for automatic update.
 Not used.
 ```